Gospel & Universe

 ~ statue of Bruno in Campo de’ Fiori, Rome ~

-We also see the impact of doubt when Montaigne asks the simple question What do I know?Que sais-je? — and when Hamlet asks “To be or not to be?” and uses the phrase “perchance to dream” (3.1).
-This simple phrase subtly yet powerfully puts into doubt the religious claim of the afterlife.
-Hamlet’s point is that the “sleep of death” may — or may not — contain dreams.
-That is, we may — or may not — have an existence after death.
-One way to help remember some of this timeline is that Shakespeare wrote Hamlet about 1600, the year Bruno was burned at the stake.
+This simple phrase — “perchance to dream” — subtly yet powerfully puts into doubt the religious claim of the afterlife.
+Hamlet’s point is that the “sleep of death” may or may not contain dreams.
+That is, we may or may not have an existence after death.

 Shakespeare’s perchance or perhaps gets magnified in the following centuries, making it ever-harder to believe in the literal truth of biblical history and epistemology.
-Slowly, the foundations of dogmatic certainty get swept away in the wake of humanism, the Enlightenment, and the rise of science and liberal thinking;
+Slowly, the foundations of dogmatic certainty get swept away in the wake of humanism, the Enlightenment, and the rise of science and liberal thinking —

 in the 17th century astronomy of Galileo, the physics of Newton, and the empiricism of Locke;